-Laura Klasek is a sixth-year graduate student in Plant Biology at the University of California, Davis.
+Laura Klasek is a research scientist at Elemental Enzymes in St. Louis, Missouri.
 In her fifth-grade science class, she learned her first definition of photosynthesis: “sunlight plus water plus carbon dioxide yields food for the plant and oxygen for us.”
 She continues to be inspired by the endlessly fascinating process of how plants produce the raw materials from which they craft every part of themselves and supply us heterotrophs with what we need to survive.
 She received her undergraduate degree from Hendrix College, where she double-majored in Biology and English with a creative writing focus.
 Her undergrad research investigated how seeds move to new environments and if some modern North American plants, like the American persimmon and pawpaw, may have relied on extinct mammals like Mastodons to distribute their seeds.
-As a graduate student at UC Davis, she joined Dr. Kentaro Inoue’s lab and, since his unexpected death, continues her research with Dr. Steven Theg.
-Her project examines how the photosynthetic apparatus of the chloroplast develops, specifically how proteins are targeted and folded within the chloroplast, to facilitate improvements in how efficiently plants use light, water, and nutrients.
+As a graduate student at UC Davis, she joined Dr. Kentaro Inoue’s lab and, after his unexpected death, completed her research with Dr. Steven Theg.
+Her project examined how the photosynthetic apparatus of the chloroplast develops, specifically how proteins are targeted and folded within the chloroplast, to facilitate improvements in how efficiently plants use light, water, and nutrients.
 Now at Elemental Enzymes, she supports the development of their innovative peptide and protein products that promote plant health.
-Beyond her benchwork, she endeavors to improve mentorship for graduate students by developing new resources for her graduate program and for younger students interested in science.
+Beyond her benchwork, she endeavors to improve mentorship for graduate students by developing new resources for graduate students and for younger students interested in science.
 She was a 2018-2019 Conviron Scholar, and she currently serves as the early career researcher (ECR) representative to ASPB's Program Committee.

 Research Areas: Biochemistry